 Buy goats only from reputable breeders

-Even if you only want pets, it is a good idea to only buy goats from reputable breeders or responsible owners.
+Even if you only want goats as pets, it is a good idea to buy goats from reputable breeders or responsible owners.
 They will be able to answer all of your questions about feeding, housing, and general goat care.

 When you buy from a reputable breeder, they will have already disbudded and castrated the baby goats before selling them.
 They should also have tested their herd for diseases, such as CAE, Johnes, and CL.